Mosaic Art Meets Halloween Horror

 Skulls as a symbol of death are, we might say, a classic.
 From early Memento Mori pieces to today’s cheerful appropriation of the Day of the Dead sugar skull imagery, they’re still in use.

 It’s one thing to use skulls as a ponderous point for onlookers to consider their choices, and that we all must die.
-Aztecs covered actual skulls with mosaic, as seen here.
+Aztecs covered actual mosaic skull, as seen here.
 The Aztecs just plain favored skulls as an appealing decor item, using the leftovers from human sacrifices and battles for a bit of macabre flair around temples.

 A more significant source of artistic inspiration came through the formalized memento mori depictions of skulls and skeletons.
 In times of uncertainty, the philosophers would advise that death was inevitable.
 We’ve been seeing depictions of this in mosaic art since ancient Greek times.
 This famous piece is from Pompeii.
 It decorated a dining room, reminding diners that life was short and that they should enjoy their meal.

-If you fancy a bit of the same for your own home, there are some equally stunning modern mosaic wall art examples.
+If you fancy a bit of the same for your own home, there are some equally stunning modern skeletons marble mosaic mural examples.

 Memento Mori were also displayed in a more literal use of mosaic art when you explore locations like the Crypt of the Capuchins in Rome.
 It’s divided into six chapels, which are decorated with the skeletal remain of more than 4,000 Capuchin friars who died between the 15th and 19th centuries,